 This picture was above the short article:

-Local authorities informed us on December 23, 2014, that the reconstruction of the bridge was indefinitely put on hold.
+Local authorities informed us though on December 23, 2014, that the reconstruction of the bridge was indefinitely put on hold.
 It apparently was difficult to find a good contractor to build the new bridge.

 The reconstruction starts again

 In 2015 reconstruction of the bridge started again with a new contractor.
-I posted this picture on Facebook on March 2015:
+I posted this picture on Facebook in March 2015:

-Well, the bridge was not completed before Loy Krathong which was on November 25, 2015.
+Well, the bridge was not completed before the Loy Krathong festival which was on November 25, 2015.
 I took these pictures on November 2, 2015.
-Work was progressing at a snails pace….
+Work was progressing at a snail’s pace.

 Anyway, excitement was mounting but it would take until August 14 before the opening took place.
 On August 13 I sneaked across the bridge which was still closed to the public.

-The opening of the new Chansom Anusorn Bridge
+The opening of the new Chansom Anusorn Bridge, a Chiang Mai Landmark

 This finalizes the story of the reconstruction of the iconic Chansom Memorial Bridge.